microsoft/surface-duo-compose-sdk/TwoPaneLayout/README.md

 2. Add dependencies to the module-level **build.gradle** file (current version may be different from what's shown here).

     ```gradle
-    implementation "com.microsoft.device.dualscreen:twopanelayout:1.0.0"
+    implementation "com.microsoft.device.dualscreen:twopanelayout:1.0.1-alpha01"
     ```

-3. Also ensure the compileSdkVersion and targetSdkVersion are set to API 31 or newer in the module-level build.gradle file.
+3. Also ensure the compileSdkVersion and targetSdkVersion are set to API 31 or newer in the module-level **build.gradle** file.

     ```gradle
     android {